Nexus Docs

 New Local Lite activations are bound to the first device that runs activate --key.
 The same API key cannot activate an additional device.

-For Trial Cloud, Cloud Pro, or Team, use regular init with --key instead of --local.
+For Trial Cloud, Nexus Pro, or Nunchi Team, use regular init with --key instead of --local.

 recommended hosted flow